0x795E69D8/binary-patcher/README.md

     [data]
     0x0000 = DE AD BE EF
     0x1234 = AC DC
-`[config]` parameters are optional, `backup` will create a backup of your file and is set to true by default, `pre_crc32` will check the CRC32 of your file before the patch and `post_crc32` will verify the expected CRC32 of your file after the patch.
+`[config]` parameters are optional.
+`backup` will create a backup of your file and is set to true by default,
+`pre_crc32` will check the CRC32 of your file before the patch,
+`post_crc32` will verify the expected CRC32 of your file after the patch.
 Each CRC32 check can be skipped by just leaving it out.
 The `[data]` section contains lines in the form of `<offset> = <data>` and simply signals which data should be written from the given offset.
 Currently there is no way to automatically generate these patch-files since this is only meant for small hand-made patches.

 See the `patches` directory for example files.

+# Available Patches

+Currently the following patches are available on this repository:
+[Hyperdimension Neptunia Re;Birth1](patches/Hyperdimension%20Neptunia%20Re;Birth1) - Steam version support for DLC 01, 03 & 04